-Besides being our principle photographer, Jeff is also the author of several popular photography Kindle eBooks, all available on Amazon.
+Jeff is the author of several popular photography paperbacks and Kindle eBooks, all available on Amazon.

 Do you love photography?
 Are you interested in expanding your knowledge and skill by diving into the world of film photography but don't know where to start?
 This book is for you.